aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/03-Explore-data-warehouse.md

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
-   > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Excercise 3: Challenge - Analyze reseller sales
+## Exercise 3: Challenge - Analyze reseller sales

 ### Task 1: Create SQL queries